lose power

 Pros:

 I like my Butane Stove because I use it indoors.
 I’m a Nervous Nellie, so I crack a window.
 Now, the box on some butane stoves says they must be used outside.
-Please refer to the instructions on the one you purchased.
+Please refer to the instructions that came with the one you purchased.

-I taught so many classes inside stores with a butane stove and everything was fine.
+I taught many classes inside stores using a butane stove, and everything went fine.
 Just use your own judgment.
-I gave all four of my daughters one of these so that in case they lose power they can still boil water or cook a meal.
+I gave all four of my daughters one of these so that, in case of a power loss, they can still boil water or cook a meal.
 Butane Fuel

 Cons:

-I love these, so the only con I can give it is once you run out of fuel, you can no longer cook a meal.
+I love these, so the only con I can think of is that once you run out of fuel, you can no longer cook a meal.
 I used one canister of butane for six weeks, cooking one meal a day.
 I only cooked food for two, so keep that in mind.
-Please remember, your pan CANNOT go over the grill plate, it’s a safety issue.
+Please remember that your pan cannot be placed over the grill plate, as it poses a safety issue.

 What can I cook on a Butane Stove?